Akkadian Empire: Dating and periodization

-The Akkadian period is generally dated to 2,334–2,154 BC (according to the middle chronology).
-The short-chronology dates of 2,270–2,083 BC are now considered less likely.
+The Akkadian period is generally dated to 2334–2154 BC (according to the middle chronology).
+The short-chronology dates of 2270–2083 BC are now considered less likely.
 It was preceded by the Early Dynastic Period of Mesopotamia (ED) and succeeded by the Ur III Period, although both transitions are blurry.
 For example, it is likely that the rise of Sargon of Akkad coincided with the late ED Period and that the final Akkadian kings ruled simultaneously with the Gutian kings alongside rulers at the city-states of both Uruk and Lagash.
-The Akkadian Period is contemporary with EB IV (in Israel), EB IVA and EJ IV (in Syria), and EB IIIB (in Turkey).
+The Akkadian Period is contemporary with Early Bronze (EB) IV (in Israel), EB IVA and Early Jezirah (EJ) IV (in Syria), and EB IIIB (in Turkey).